crownflamez/Post-Updates/README.md

 # Post-Updates
-This sis a website used to upload posts
+This is a website used to upload posts